Facebook, Inc. (NASDAQ:FB) Insider Jennifer Newstead Sells 250 Shares

 - On Tuesday, July 13th, Jennifer Newstead sold 250 shares of Facebook stock.
 The stock was sold at an average price of $351.40, for a total transaction of $87,850.00.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-Newbridge Financial Services Group Inc. raised its holdings in shares of Facebook by 20.4% during the second quarter.
-Newbridge Financial Services Group Inc. now owns 2,469 shares of the social networking company’s stock valued at $858,000 after purchasing an additional 418 shares during the period.
-Parametric Portfolio Associates LLC raised its holdings in shares of Facebook by 3.8% in the 2nd quarter.
-Parametric Portfolio Associates LLC now owns 9,132,919 shares of the social networking company’s stock worth $3,175,607,000 after acquiring an additional 334,458 shares during the last quarter.
-BDO Wealth Advisors LLC raised its holdings in shares of Facebook by 3.2% in the 2nd quarter.
-BDO Wealth Advisors LLC now owns 12,124 shares of the social networking company’s stock worth $4,216,000 after acquiring an additional 371 shares during the last quarter.
-Sawtooth Solutions LLC raised its holdings in shares of Facebook by 18.7% in the 2nd quarter.
-Sawtooth Solutions LLC now owns 14,598 shares of the social networking company’s stock worth $5,076,000 after acquiring an additional 2,302 shares during the last quarter.
-Finally, Snider Financial Group acquired a new stake in shares of Facebook in the 2nd quarter worth about $8,626,000.
-Hedge funds and other institutional investors own 65.72% of the company’s stock.
+A number of equities analysts have commented on the stock.
+Zacks Investment Research downgraded shares of Facebook from a “buy” rating to a “hold” rating and set a $409.00 target price on the stock. in a research note on Tuesday, June 29th.
+Rosenblatt Securities downgraded shares of Facebook from a “buy” rating to a “neutral” rating and set a $400.00 target price on the stock. in a research note on Wednesday, September 1st.
+Credit Suisse Group upped their target price on shares of Facebook from $480.00 to $500.00 and gave the stock an “outperform” rating in a research note on Thursday, July 29th.
+Robert W. Baird upped their target price on shares of Facebook from $340.00 to $390.00 and gave the stock an “outperform” rating in a research note on Thursday, July 29th.
+Finally, Cowen increased their price objective on shares of Facebook from $400.00 to $415.00 and gave the company an “outperform” rating in a research note on Thursday, July 29th.
+One analyst has rated the stock with a sell rating, seven have issued a hold rating, thirty-two have assigned a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of “Buy” and a consensus price target of $403.98.

-A number of equities research analysts have recently weighed in on FB shares.
-Bank of America lifted their price target on shares of Facebook from $400.00 to $425.00 and gave the company a “buy” rating in a research report on Thursday, July 29th.
-Wedbush restated a “neutral” rating and set a $355.00 price objective on shares of Facebook in a research report on Thursday, July 29th.
-Raymond James boosted their price objective on shares of Facebook from $415.00 to $450.00 and gave the company a “strong-buy” rating in a research report on Thursday, July 29th.
-Morgan Stanley boosted their price objective on shares of Facebook from $375.00 to $400.00 and gave the company an “overweight” rating in a research report on Thursday, July 29th.
-Finally, Jefferies Financial Group boosted their price objective on shares of Facebook from $400.00 to $425.00 and gave the company a “buy” rating in a research report on Thursday, July 29th.
-One analyst has rated the stock with a sell rating, seven have issued a hold rating, thirty-two have given a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat.com, Facebook presently has a consensus rating of “Buy” and a consensus target price of $401.48.
+Several institutional investors have recently modified their holdings of FB.
+Bessemer Securities LLC grew its position in Facebook by 30.4% during the first quarter.
+Bessemer Securities LLC now owns 12,916 shares of the social networking company’s stock valued at $3,804,000 after buying an additional 3,010 shares during the period.
+Woodward Diversified Capital LLC acquired a new stake in Facebook during the second quarter valued at $2,215,000.
+One Capital Management LLC grew its position in Facebook by 4.2% during the first quarter.
+One Capital Management LLC now owns 27,200 shares of the social networking company’s stock valued at $8,011,000 after buying an additional 1,089 shares during the period.
+NEXT Financial Group Inc grew its position in Facebook by 2.6% during the second quarter.
+NEXT Financial Group Inc now owns 19,296 shares of the social networking company’s stock valued at $6,710,000 after buying an additional 491 shares during the period.
+Finally, X Square Capital LLC grew its position in Facebook by 3.9% during the first quarter.
+X Square Capital LLC now owns 16,810 shares of the social networking company’s stock valued at $4,951,000 after buying an additional 634 shares during the period.
+65.72% of the stock is owned by hedge funds and other institutional investors.

 Facebook, Inc operates as a social networking company worldwide.
 The company engages in the development of social media applications for people to connect through mobile devices, personal computers, and other surfaces.
 It enables users to share opinions, ideas, photos, videos, and other activities online.